 Bonjour mes amours!
 I am here today, obviously, with another part of my new Paris travel diary.
 If you can’t fall in love in and with Paris than I really don’t think that I want to know you very much.
 From the stunning planning of the city where you can be on a road and see the arc de triumph one way and a gorgeous garden and planned vision in the other to the brilliant and romantic architecture that aligns LITERALLY every building (a little valley girl for ya, but like come on it’s like literally every single building) the beauty of the city is vast and never ending.
-There is no doubt in my mind that it truly is the city of both love and lights and I find that I tend to emulate the cities vibes with my looks and styling while I am there.
+There is no doubt in my mind that it truly is the city of love – it is surely the most popular destination for couples, and even those who aren’t in a relationship can find companionship by finding a girl from on https://www.escortdirectory.com/escorts-paris-191/.
+I find that I tend to emulate the cities vibes with my looks and styling while I am there.
 Yes, of course we want to emulate the effortlessly chic ways of the native parisian women but I find myself so inspired by the city itself when looking around and breathing in and out the fumes it makes me truly want to dress in a way that I feel emulates what Paris manifests inside of me.

 I paired my statement dress with simple Aquazzura kitten heels (great for walking around without your feet begging for help) and the most classic handbag of ALL french handbags, my vintage Chanel flap bag.
 Last but not least I layered a few bracelets, grabbed my go-to sunnies by Ray Ban and I was ready for a perfect Spring day in Paris.